-The Health Insurance Portability and Accountability Act (HIPAA) of 1996 main objective is to protect the health insurance carrier’s health data and to assure it’s integrity, confidentiality, and accessibility.
-The civil law requires healthcare organizations to execute regulations to control patient data and improve the productivity and performance of the healthcare industry.
-The bill passed by President Bill Clinton promises to work towards creating a more cost-efficient and straight-forward health care system in the United States.
+The Health Insurance Portability and Accountability Act (HIPAA) was created in 1996, to protect health insurance carriers’ medical data, and to assure integrity, confidentiality, and accessibility.
+This civil law requires healthcare organizations to follow regulations controlling patient data, and work to improve the productivity and performance of the healthcare industry.
+The bill passed by President Bill Clinton promises to work towards creating a more cost-efficient and straight-forward healthcare system in the United States.

-- Reducing the amount of paperwork that piles up in the healthcare system and has the potential to be misplaced, lost, or stolen.
+Reducing the amount of paperwork that piles up in the healthcare system, as paper has the potential to be misplaced, lost, or stolen.

-- Providing better services to healthcare professionals, insurers and the general public
+Increasing benefit to healthcare professionals, insurers and the general public.

-The Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services defines telehealth as the use of electronic information and telecommunications technologies to support and promote long-distance clinical health care, patient and professional health-related education, public health and health administration.
-Technologies include videoconferencing, the internet, store-and-forward imaging, streaming media, and terrestrial and wireless communications.
+The Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services has defined telehealth.
+It is the use of electronic information and telecommunications technologies to support and promote long-distance clinical health care, patient and professional health-related education, public health, and health administration.
+Basically this means health care conducted remotely through technology.
+Technologies include videoconferencing, the Internet, store-and-forward imaging, streaming media, and terrestrial and wireless communications.

-In today’s society, a majority of the population is accustomed to using video chat for personal and professional needs, so why not for medical needs as well?
+In today’s society, a majority of the population is accustomed to using video chat for personal and professional needs.
+Why not for medical needs as well?

 HIPAA Video offers a simple and easy to use interface.